flare-foundation/governance-proposals/FIP/FIP_12.md

 * **Choose phase:** during this period the data providers collate the requests and determine which  ones can be confirmed in the current round.
 * **Resolution phase:** the set of confirmed attestation requests is published on-chain as a Merkle root, if enough data providers support the outcome.

-The events contained in a published Merkle root are then considered true according to consensus on the network.
+The events represented by a published Merkle root are then considered true according to consensus on the network.

 ### 2.1 Attestation Types

-In order to be correctly handled by the FDC, each attestation request must conform to one of the predefined attestation types, which define the data source and response method for requests of the chosen type.
+In order to be correctly handled by the FDC, each attestation request must conform to one of the predefined attestation types, which specify the data source and response method for requests of the chosen type.
 Well-defined response methods must specify the type of information that is sufficient to prove the veracity of the attested event, which will be included in the attestation response.